Mersen130/FormBuilder/pub/README.md

             useLabel: true,  // whether to enable labels for each element
             useCheck: true,  // whether to use default input sanity check for all elements

+            class: "",  // customized add-on classname, one can use this to interact with third-party frameworks etc.

             parentSelector: "body", // a jquery css selector, represents the parent of this formGroup, default to "body"
             fieldset: "Signup Form", // A frame which wraps all elements in this form, set to false if not needed
             numLines: 5,  // number of rows in this form